RF-dragon/Ramox/README.en.md

 ## 2023.9.8

 - Move the CSDN tutorial version to the branch `tutorial`.
-- Add the function of quickly replying images, files and videos.
+- Add the function of quickly replying to images, files, and videos.
-- Add the function of actively send messages with a notification window.
+- Add the function of actively sending messages with a notification window.
 - Can access images and files in the clipboard now.
 - Remove the function of using the terminal to send messages.
 It is completely replaced by active message sending.